-Just because you're a one-person shop, you can still adopt a plan that can help you save for retirement.
-In fact, your position as the owner/employee of your company gives you a distinct option for retirement savings.
+Even if you're a one-person shop, you still have options that can help you save for retirement.
+In fact, your position as the owner/employee of your company gives you access to an owner-only 401(k) plan, a distinct option for retirement savings.

 What's an owner-only 401(k) plan?